Moss Island: Description

 Moss Island is 1500 ft long and 625 ft wide.
 It is bordered by the Mohawk River on the north and the New York State Barge Canal to the south.
 It is covered in dwarf oak trees.
 Glacial striations are visible in some places.
 The southern cliff at its highest point is 45 ft tall.
 The cliff has an adjacent road and spans about three-quarters of the island.

 Geology

 The cliffs of Moss Island are composed of metasyenite.
-Syenite is an igneous rock, similar to granite, composed of crystals of quartz (SiO2), alkali feldspar (a continuous mixture from KAlSi3O8 to NaAlSi3O8), and plagioclase feldspar (a mixture from CaAl2Si2O8 to NaAlSi3O8), with small quantities of muscovite (common, white or potash mica), biotitic (black mica, an iron rich version of muscovite), and hornblende (a black to dark green crystal mixture of calcium-iron-magnesium silicate, aluminum-iron-magnesium silicate and iron-magnesium silicate).
+Syenite is an igneous rock, similar to granite, composed of alkali feldspar (a continuous mixture from KAlSi3O8 to NaAlSi3O8), and plagioclase feldspar (a mixture from CaAl2Si2O8 to NaAlSi3O8), with small quantities of muscovite (common, white or potash mica), biotitic (black mica, an iron rich version of muscovite), and hornblende (a black to dark green crystal mixture of calcium-iron-magnesium silicate, aluminum-iron-magnesium silicate and iron-magnesium silicate) and little to no quartz (SiO2).
 The prefix "meta-" indicates that metasyenite is a metamorphic rock.
 After forming as an igneous rock, the syenite was subject to massive heat and pressure, which caused the minerals to rearrange, but not melt.